-Famous winery in the South African winegrowing area Constantia (see history there in detail).
+Famous winery in the South African wine sector Constantia (see the history there in detail).
 It was part of the governor's original Constantia farm Simon van der Stel (1639-1712).
-After his death, the property became the three parts Groot Constantia, Klein Constantia and Bergvliet (today Buitenverwachting ) disassembled and sold.
-In the 18th century, especially the sweet wines gained cult status and were served at all European dynasties.
-The decline of ownership began around 1860 by mildew and phylloxera, At the beginning of the 20th century, production ceased.
-In 1980, a new start was made by the owners Duggie and Lowell Jooste.
-The vineyards cover 72 hectares of vineyards.
-They are with the red wines Cabernet Sauvignon.
+After his death, the property was divided into three parts Groot Constantia, Klein Constantia and Bergvliet (today Buitenverwachting ) disassembled and sold.
+In the 18th century, sweet wines in particular achieved cult status and were served at all European rulers.
+The decline of the property began around 1860 mildew and phylloxera, Production ceased at the beginning of the 20th century.
+In 1980 the owners Duggie and Lowell Jooste started again.
+The vineyards cover 72 hectares.
+You are with the red varieties Cabernet Sauvignon.
 Cabernet Franc.
-Merlot and Shiraz ( Syrah ), and the white grape varieties Muscat Frontignan ( Muscat Blanc ) Sauvignon Blanc and Sémillon planted.
-Since 1986, the "Vin de Constance" has been producing a sweet, high-alcohol wine, which tries to build on the success of the legendary Constantia.
-He is read late, but not gespritet, Another top product is the red wine "Marlbrook" in Bordeaux style (Cabernet Sauvignon, Merlot, Cabernet Franc).
-Every year more than half a million bottles of wine are produced.
+Merlot and Shiraz ( Syrah ), as well as with the white varieties Muscat Frontignan ( Muscat Blanc ) Sauvignon Blanc and Sémillon planted.
+Since 1986 the "Vin de Constance" has been producing a sweet, alcohol-strong wine that tries to build on the success of the legendary Constantia.
+It is read late, but not gespritet, Another top product is the red wine "Marlbrook" in Bordeaux style (Cabernet Sauvignon, Merlot, Cabernet Franc).
+Every year over half a million bottles of wine are produced.